Professional Post-Graduate ApprenticeshipsSummer Residency Program

 - A full-time, highly collaborative program

-- All applicants must have graduated from a four-year college/university program.
+- All applicants must be graduating / have graduated from a four-year college/university program.
 An emphasis in theater study is preferred.
+Willing to review applicants with special circumstances on a case by case basis.

 - Must be positive, collaborative, hardworking, flexible theater makers with a deep passion for the work.